Guidelines for Extraordinary Ministers of Holy Communion

 Guide for Sacristans

-Soon available for purchase from the Worship Office-Diocese of Gaylord:
+Available in print from the Worship Office-Diocese of Gaylord:

 Handbook for Extraordinary Ministers of Holy Communion